LearnWeb3DAO/Defi-Exchange/README.md

   /** Variables to keep track of swap functionality */
   // Amount that the user wants to swap const [swapAmount, setSwapAmount] = useState("");
-  // This keeps track of the number of tokens that the user would recieve after a swap completes const [tokenToBeRecievedAfterSwap, setTokenToBeRecievedAfterSwap] =
+  // This keeps track of the number of tokens that the user would receive after a swap completes const [tokenToBeReceivedAfterSwap, settokenToBeReceivedAfterSwap] = useState(
-    useState(zero);
+    zero
+  );
   // Keeps track of whether  `Eth` or `Crypto Dev` token is selected.
 If `Eth` is selected it means that the user
   // wants to swap some `Eth` for some `Crypto Dev` tokens and vice versa if `Eth` is not selected const [ethSelected, setEthSelected] = useState(true);